bytedance/primus/docs/primus-quickstart.md

 ### Verify

-With all the components installed, the PBVM now is ready for the deployments of both Primus on Kubernetes and Primus on YARN.
-However, given the amount of installed components, though optional, verifying the installations would be suggested before proceeding.
+With all the components installed, the PBVM now is ready for the deployments of both Primus on Kubernetes and YARN.
+However, given the number of installed components, though optional, verifying the installations would be suggested before proceeding.

 #### Docker

 Docker is adopted as the container provider for PBVM, which is actually the cornerstone of the Kubernetes runtime.
-Moreover, the virtual network interface created by Docker is used as the network interface for other components within PBVM.
+Moreover, the virtual network interface created by Docker is used as the network interface for other components within PBVM such as HDFS.
 To verify docker installation, we can simply run a hello-world image as shown in the official guide.

 ```bash
 $ docker run hello-world